freva-org/freva-nextgen/docs/source/auth/endpoints.rst

    - If you are building a backend-for-frontend (BFF) architecture, handle the token exchange **server-side** to protect credentials.

 This is the recommended approach for implementing a standards-compliant OAuth2 Authorization Code Flow as a Service Provider.
+A detailed example is given in the :ref:`auth_example` section.